Deep learning with hybrid frequency differencing and principal component analysis for 21-cm foreground and beam mitigation: Summary and conclusion

 \section{Summary and conclusion}

-In this work we developed a deep learning framework for mitigating foreground contamination and instrumental beam effects in 21-cm intensity mapping.
-The method is built on a UNet architecture and is tested using three alternative preprocessing strategies: FD, PCA, and a two channel hybrid combination of the two.
-We tested the approaches using simulated maps with realistic foregrounds and evaluated its performance under Gaussian beam convolution and a frequency dependent Cosine beam model, which represent increasingly demanding observational conditions.
+In this work, we developed a deep-learning framework for mitigating foreground contamination and instrumental beam effects in 21-cm intensity mapping.
+The method is built on a UNet architecture and is tested using three alternative preprocessing strategies: FD, PCA, and a two-channel hybrid combination of the two.
+We tested the approaches using simulated maps with realistic foregrounds and evaluated their performance under Gaussian beam convolution, a frequency-dependent cosine beam model, and additional beam-mismatch scenarios.
+These setups represent increasingly realistic observational conditions.

-The reconstructed maps show clear differences between the deep learning approaches and the PCA only baseline once foregrounds and beam convolution are included.
-PCA only removes smooth spectral components and therefore suppresses a significant fraction of the true signal after the combined action of the foregrounds and the beam modifies the spectral structure of the sky.
-This results in reduced amplitudes and noticeably lower correlation with the truth.
-In comparison, the UNet-based reconstructions retain substantially more of the underlying fluctuations, indicating that the network learns to alleviate the residual foreground contamination and also corrects the distortions produced by both the Gaussian beam and the more complex Cosine beam.
+The reconstructed maps exhibit clear differences between the deep-learning approaches and the PCA-only baseline.
+The PCA-only method removes spectrally smooth components but consequently suppresses a significant fraction of the cosmological signal when beam convolution is included.
+This leads to reduced amplitudes and noticeably lower correlation with the true signal.
+In comparison, the UNet-based reconstructions retain substantially more of the underlying fluctuations, indicating that the network can mitigate the residual foreground contamination and partially correct the distortions produced by the beam.

-Our analysis of the UNet based reconstructions also shows that the preprocessing strategies contribute complementary strengths.
-Frequency differencing preserves large scale diffuse emission but introduces artificial structures in regions of high brightness temperature, while PCA recovers most of the bright small scale features but suppresses part of the large scale modes.
-These observations motivate the (FD,PCA)+UNet framework, which combines both inputs through a two channel architecture to capture the advantages of each preprocessing technique.
+Our analysis of the UNet-based reconstructions further shows that the preprocessing strategies contribute complementary strengths.
+Frequency differencing preserves large-scale modes but introduces artificial structures in regions of high brightness temperature, whereas PCA recovers most bright small-scale features but suppresses part of the large-scale signal.
+These observations motivate the hybrid framework, which combines both inputs through a two-channel architecture to capture the advantages of each preprocessing technique.